Drunken Tai Chi: Reception

 Reviewer Simon Rigg of kungfukingdom.com writes that while the film never reached the popularity of Drunken Master, "nevertheless it’s a great kung fu showcase in its own right.
 It’s an unconventional mix, featuring American crazes (skateboarding) and a killer with a very human side alongside a lot of slapstick and bawdy humour, but it’s impossible not to be taken in by Donnie and the team’s set-pieces.
 It holds a special place in Hong Kong film history for bringing Donnie Yen to the fore and as one of the last films to feature step-by-step intricate choreography."

 The book The Encyclopedia of Martial Arts Movies by Bill Palmer, Karen Palmer, and Ric Meyers calls the film a "commonplace, simple story of revenge with humorous touches", noting its "great kung fu!
 The Yuen family is listed as the fight choreographers, and that usually means a cornucopia of visual effects and breathtaking martial arts.
 They don't let us down here."
 The film is given a rating of 3 1/2 stars.

+Review-aggregation website Rotten Tomatoes gives the film a score of 65%.